liangyon/cardboardShop/readme.txt

 1. Clone to local

-2. pip install
+2. pip install requirements.txt, in root folder

-3. run "python manage.py runserver" on the terminal
+3. run "python manage.py runserver" on the terminal after cd into /cardboardshop (the first one)

 If all goes well, head to http://127.0.0.1:8000/carddatabase to see the home page